WebHare/platform/whtree/modules/system/doc/topics/modules/services-tasks.md

 The `maintenance` timezone is a special timezone which matches UTC but is offset by the amount of minutes specified in the `WEBHARE_MAINTENANCE_OFFSET` environment variable.
 This can be used to prevent multiple servers running heavy maintenance tasks all at the same time.
+If not set WebHare will pick a random offset between 1 and 240 minutes.